Exido-Rio/The-Encryptor/README.md

 * To genrate the hash of anything
 * Select the hash opration
-* Select what you wanna genrate hash
+* Select what you wanna genrate hash of
 * Select the hashing Algorithm
   Currently 3 Algorithm are supported
   * MD5